le300/CAT_Annotation_Experiment_1/README.md

 * [CAT_instructions.pdf](CAT_instructions.pdf) - This pdf provides detailed, step-by-step instructions for how to use the CAT to annotate comics.

-* [ComicPages](ComicPages) - This folder contains all the comic pages that were annotated in the annotation experiments described in the paper.
+* [ComicPages](ComicPages) - This folder contains pdfs of all the comic pages that were annotated in the annotation experiments described in the paper.

   * [Story1](ComicPages/Story1) - This folder contains all five pages of "The Cadmus Seed!" as pdfs.
 [Story1_Info.md](ComicPages/Story1/Story1_Info.md) provides the authorship and publication information.
   * [Story2](ComicPages/Story2) - This folder contains all five pages of "The Fourth Dimension is a Many Splattered Thing!" as pdfs.
 [Story2_Info.md](ComicPages/Story2/Story2_Info.md) provides the authorship and publication information.